davidateeyore/ArduBot/README.md

 recompiled what I had recently; needs more work to function under Delphi XE7 (I didn't bother upgrading further..no need for my stuff) dt 01JAN2021

-Maybe this could work with a Raspberry PiCO card programmed with python... dt 03APR2021
+Maybe this could work with a Raspberry PiCO card programmed with python... dt 03APR2021 time has moved on, and the PiCO has a sibling with WiFi/Bluetooth - remote control becomes a lot easier; maybe a web interface or revamping the Delphi/Lazarus code.. dt 17MAR2024

 :fireworks: